Lamin: Apoptosis

+Lamins are implicated in repair of DNA double-strand breaks through homologous recombination.
+A small molecule ligand LBL1 was identified to bind lamins.
+LBL1 was shown to disrupt the interaction between lamin A and DNA recombinase Rad51 and induce degradation of Rad51 through ubiquitin-proteasome pathway.

 Clinical significance

 Mutations in the LMNA gene, encoding Lamins A and C, can produce a series of disorders ranging from muscular dystrophies, neuropathies, cardiomyopathies, and premature ageing syndromes.
 Collectively, these conditions are known as laminopathies.

 Hutchinson-Gilford progeria syndrome

 One specific laminopathy is Hutchinson-Gilford progeria syndrome (HGPS), characterized by premature ageing.
 Those affected by the condition appear normal at birth, but show signs of premature ageing including hair-loss, thinness, joint abnormalities, and weak motor skills as they develop.
 Furthermore, health problems usually seen in older persons such as atherosclerosis and high blood pressure occur at a much younger age.
 Those with HGPS typically die in their early teens, usually following a heart attack or stroke.

 HGPS is caused by a point mutation in the LMNA gene that codes for lamin A. The genetic alteration results in an alternative splice, creating a mutated form of prelamin A that is much shorter and lacks the cleavage site for a zinc metalloprotease.
 Because prelamin A cannot be properly processed during posttranslational modifications, it retains its lipid modification (farnesylation) and remains in the inner nuclear membrane.
 This disrupts the mechanical stability of the nucleus, resulting in a higher rate of cell death and therefore a higher rate of aging.
 Current studies are investigating the effects of farnesyl-transferase inhibitors (FTIs) to see if farnesyl attachment can be inhibited during posttranslational modification of prelamin A in order to treat patients with HGPS.